-Homemade Ice Cream is yours with just 5 basic ingredients.
+Homemade Ice Cream is yours with just 5 basic ingredients (no eggs needed.)
 This tried and true mint chocolate chip ice cream is as good, if not better, than any other.

 Mint Chip Ice Cream Recipe

 So, I heard it’s ice cream week.
 In honor of this very important week, I made my family’s favorite flavor: Mint Chocolate Chip Ice Cream.

 Fun fact: mint chip ice cream is referred to as peppermint bon bon in certain parts.
 I didn’t realize that until I stepped up to the window at an ice cream shop several years ago and asked to see what the peppermint bon bon flavor looks like.
 (Isn’t that the same as mint chip?
 Why didn’t they write that on the chalkboard menu?)